GHG Reduction Activities at Divisions

 Among our efforts to combat climate change, we are implementing mitigation measures in line with the Japanese government and global trends in our business activities.
 As part of these efforts, we have set SBTi (Science Based Targets initiative) targets and are promoting initiatives to reduce CO₂ in order to achieve our targets.
 These targets cover the CO₂ emissions of the entire Ushio Group, which is working collectively to enhance its efforts to improve productivity and use renewable energy.

 As a risk of climate change, we expect tightening regulations of CO₂ emissions from the use of energy, and as a result, the cost of compliance will be increased.
-Accordingly, we continue to implement energy conservation activities, such as reviewing production processes and introducing energy-saving equipment when upgrading facilities, while we added solar power generation facilities at the Gotemba Division and installed new ones at Ushio Philippines, Inc. At the Harima Division, we changed over all electric power to renewables.
+Accordingly, we continue to implement energy conservation activities, such as reviewing production processes and introducing energy-saving equipment when upgrading facilities, while we added solar power generation facilities at the Gotemba Division and installed new ones at Fukusaki Division Ushio Lighting, Inc. At the Harima Division, we have changed over all electric power to renewables.

 Ushio has introduced Internal Carbon Pricing* to facilitate these investments.
 With it set at 5,000 yen/t-CO₂, Internal Carbon Pricing is used for investment decisions in solar power generation facilities and energy-saving equipment.
 To this end, we are proceeding with the installation of solar power generation facilities, and we not only purchase green power certificates, which we have been doing so far, but also purchase and switch to power generated by renewables.
 In terms of energy saving activities, we have worked to improve energy use efficiency through intensity management, and for further improvement, we will upgrade our definition of intensity to match the actual situation.
 In addition to implementing new measures, we strive to protect the global environment through our business activities, such as reviewing our target values.